Leigh Tonks

 Professional Counselling

-Hello my name is Leigh Tonks and as a Clinical Counsellor
+Hello, my name is Leigh Tonks and as a Registered Clinical Counsellor

 I provide a confidential space for you to discuss stressful life situations that you experience where you may feel overwhelmed and stuck, without a vision for resolve or peace of the issue you are faced with.

-I sit with you and listen deeply to your story, when you explain your frustration, sadness, anger, pain, confusion, conflict or trauma.
+I sit with you and listen deeply to your story, and validate you, when you explain your frustration, sadness, loss, anger, pain, confusion, worry, conflict or trauma.

 I support you in noticing reoccurring patterns throughout your life, the same feeling, the same thought, the same behaviour, the same outcome, and you are now seeking a change.